Today on 22 September World Rhino Day is celebrated.

 Certificates for travelling exhibitions and personal ownwership

-Print, fill and sign the application forms.
+Print, fill and sign the application forms, or fill, sign and print.
 Add the attachments needed and send the application and attachments to the CITES permit office at Finnish Environment Institute.
 The postal address is below and on the application forms.

 CITES in Finland